Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Friedman-like form of the Liouville metric

 Similar construction can be performed in quadrants I and III.
 We introduce there pseudospherical coordinates

-where $r>0$ is the spacelike coordinate.
+where $r>0$ is the space-like coordinate.
 They cover the whole one-sheeted hyperboloid obtained by rotation of quadrant I or III in two extra space dimensions.
 In these coordinates, $s=-r^2$, and the Liouville metric becomes

 where

 the variable $\chi$ playing the role of time.
 The quadratic form $d\Om$ is the Lorentzian metric of constant curvature on the one sheeted hyperboloid.
 In case $c=l^2>0$, $l>0$ (naked singularity), we introduce new space coordinate $\rho$ by the differential equation